moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 #### Change additional field
 The action is only available to a user with administrative rights.<br>
-Request to update a separate add. fields for the passed entity type.
+Request to update a separate additional fields for the passed entity type.

-> Request to update add. shipping fields
+> Request to update additional shipping fields

 ```shell
 curl -X PUT